 - It provides a frost barrier to help reduce winter damage due to freezing and thawing.

-Much depends, when designing a sub-base for your driveway, on the particular soil conditions at your site.
+Much depends on the soil conditions at your site when designing a sub-base for your driveway.
 In some areas, a well-drained, sandy soil can act as its own sub-base without modification.
-In other areas, where clay soils or other poorly compacted soils exist, a brand new sub-base must be laid.
+In other areas where clay or other poorly compacted soils exist, a brand-new sub-base must be laid.
 Where there is an existing driveway, a poorly designed or contaminated sub-base may have to be completely removed and replaced.
 No single solution will work in every case.

 A properly compacted base is crucial.
-The best type of base is class 5 limestone or recycled class 5 made out of concrete bituminous (con-bit).
-These bases are highly compactable and strong.
-A vibratory drum roller should be used versus a static roller to compact the base.
-It will create the greatest compaction density because the vibrating action of the roller will cause the base material to be compacted from the bottom up.
-A vibratory plate compactor will be used in areas not accessible by the rollers.
+The best type of base is Class 5 limestone or recycled Class 5 made out of concrete bituminous (con-bit).
+This mix is highly compactable and strong.
+A vibratory drum roller is preferred over a static roller for compacting the base, as it achieves the highest compaction density by compacting the base material from the bottom up.
+A vibratory plate compactor will be used in areas inaccessible to the rollers.

-The surface of the compacted base should be smooth, with a maximum tolerance of plus or minus 3/8 inch over a 10 ft straight edge.
+The surface of the compacted base should be smooth, with a maximum tolerance of ±3/8 inch over a 10 ft straight edge.
 And finally, the base must be firm and ready before paving.
-On occasion, especially if the base is 6 inches or more, additional time may be needed to let the base firm up.
+On occasion, especially if the base is 6 inches or more, additional time may be needed for the base to firm up.